Clean Energy RFQ

 Oceanside

-The City of Oceanside is projecting to save $26 million over a 30-year period by upgrading infrastructure and installing solar PV with energy storage across its facilities.
+The City of Oceanside is projected to save $26 million over a 30-year period by upgrading infrastructure and installing solar PV with energy storage across its facilities in partnership with OPTERRA Energy Services.

 San Jose